 Prosecco made in the old method with a second fermentation in the bottle and the yeasts left unfiltered.
 Give it a little shake to add a toasty flavour to the lightly bubbly Prosecco.

 Richer and creamier style, single vineyard Pinot Grigio with Demeter biodynamic certification.
-10 Months on lees in French oak barrels, mainly apple/pear falvours with sublte vanilla from the oak and a gentle lychee note.
+10 Months on lees in French oak barrels, mainly apple/pear flavours with subtle vanilla from the oak and a gentle lychee note.

 From fruit grown on sandy clay soils, this vibrantly fruity wine has just enough of the savoury quality Syrah is known for to pair well with any meat dish.
 Big, but restrained enough to be versatile.